stepzen-dev/snippets/routing/supplies/README.md

 If the returned value is `true` (ECMAScript `ToBoolean` conversion) then the field is invoked, otherwise its value is `null`.

-Thus in this example if the tacking identifier starts with `FP-` a call is made to the FastPackage REST api, if it starts with `ROS-` a call to the `RainOrShine` REST api is called, otherwise no call is made.
+Thus in this example if the tracking identifier starts with `FP-` a call is made to the FastPackage REST api, if it starts with `ROS-` a call to the `RainOrShine` REST api is called, otherwise no call is made.